McMatty/McMatty.github.io/_posts/2019-10-07-Attacking-with-nuget.md

   <pre>
     <code>
-    Put simply, a NuGet package is a single ZIP file with the .nupkg extension that contains compiled code (DLLs),
-    <br/>other files related to that code, and a descriptive manifest that includes information like the package's version number.
+    Put simply, a NuGet package is a single ZIP file with the .nupkg extension that contains compiled code (DLLs), other files related to that code, and a descriptive manifest that includes information like the package's version number.
     </code>
   </pre>
 </p>